 The gospel is a simple message.
 So simple that a boy of 10 can come to the conclusion that it would be a good thing for his father to let him die.
 So wonderfully large, complex and powerful that the most broken hearted can receive from the treasury of heaven.
 The message of the cross, of the substitution that took place on the cross is the greatest news the world has ever hear.
 That night, my son and through him, his father, were enlisted in the army of God with a more fervent passion than either of us had comprehended before.

 What about you?
 Have you yielded your heart to the Christ of the Bible?
 Not the Christ of your imagination, but the one revealed in the pages of the Bible.
 Yield to Him.
 He is your best and only sure hope for happiness in this life and the next.
 And after you have yielded to Him, begin to read your Bible with new urgency, find a good Bible-teaching church and learn how to follow Him with all your heart.
 Learn how to live passionately for and like Christ.
 You will never be the same.

-That 10 year old boy is now 27, married and has left the every-day-ness of my schedule.
-I miss that more than he could ever imagine, but I am excited about who he is becoming.
-He is still learning, as is his father, how to live passionately for and like Jesus.
-He is now an aspiring poet and writer, performer who just published his second book, Captain Tomahawk and the Sky-Lion.
+That 10 year old boy is now 33, and has left the every-day-ness of my schedule.
+I miss that more than he could ever imagine.
+He now lives in Nashville as an aspiring poet, writer, and performer who just published his second book, Captain Tomahawk and the Sky-Lion.
 You can read his poetry at Anthem Poet and subscribe to his Youtube channel by clicking on the links in this paragraph.
 Please pray for him and that Christ would reign in his heart.